| Title: | Quantitative Analysis of Mass Spectrometry Data |

 |

-object in
+Each MassSpectrum/MassPeaks object in

-must contain a list
+x must contain a list named imaging with an element

-value of the spectrum, e.g.:
+pos that stores the x and y value of the spectrum, e.g.:

 > metaData(spectra[[1]])$imaging$pos x y 1 5

-of three dimensions.
+Returns an array of three dimensions.
 The first and second

 dimensions contains the x and y coordinates of the image.
 The third dimension

-represents the index of the center
+represents the index of the center of each slice.
+There are two

-additional attributes, namely "center"
+additional attributes, namely "center" and "tolerance" which store

-the original center
+the original center and tolerance information.

 Sebastian Gibb [email protected]